 Pumping soon after breastfeeding helps keep the milk-making hormone, prolactin, elevated.
 It tells your body to make more milk.

-Make sure you don’t take milk away from your baby’s next meal by pumping within 15-20 minutes after the feeding ends.
+To make sure you do not take milk away from your baby’s next meal, try to pump within 15-20 minutes after the feeding ends.

-The more times you do this the more milk you will make.
+The more times you do this the more breast milk you will make.

 DO HANDS-ON PUMPING

 Nothing too complex about this one.
 Breast massage and compression during pumping has been shown to increase milk production (Source).

 This is a technique that involves pumping frequently over a period of time.
 It is that supply and demand thing again.

 There are a few different techniques for power pumping.

 Pump for 10 min, rest for 15.
 Repeat for 4 cycles.

 Watch a TV show and pump during the commercials.